singhvik/singhvik.github.io/_posts/2020-08-14-dockerfile-best-practices.md

 In the above example docker will get the latest version of nginx from docker hub.
 If current version of nginx today is `1.19.2`.
 A month later it could be `2.0` with some breaking change and your dockerfile will not work.

 It's always a good idea to tie down your dockerfile to a particular version of base image.
-This practice results in reproducible and consistant builds.
+This practice results in reproducible and consistent builds.

 Also, it goes without saying that if you use the `latest` tag then you would have the same problems.